 a.
 Leaves turning yellow means the soil is too dry.

 b.
-Leaves turning yellow/brown and cane being mushy means soil is too wet.
+Leaves turning yellow/brown and cane being mushy means the soil is too wet.

 c.
 Leaves with brown tips mean the air is dry.